mhahsler/CS7320-AI/README.md

 Assignments and examples for the course in CS 5/7320 Artificial Intelligence taught at the [Computer Science Department at SMU](https://www.smu.edu/Lyle/Academics/Departments/CS) by [Michael Hahsler](https://michael.hahsler.net/).

-The code follows the textbook [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) by Russel and Norvig.
-The code in this repository is intended to be simpler to focus on the basic AI concepts and less on implementation details (e.g., object-oriented design).
+The code examples follow the textbook [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) by Russel and Norvig.
+The code in this repository is intended to be simple to focus more on the basic AI concepts and less on the use of advanced implementation techniques (e.g., object-oriented design).
-Other code accompanying the textbook can be found at the [GitHub repository aimacode](https://github.com/aimacode).
+More complex code examples accompanying the textbook can be found at the [GitHub repository aimacode](https://github.com/aimacode).

 ## Covered Chapters